-2021 marks the 700-hundred-year anniversary of Dante Alighieri’s death.
 Dante is often considered Italy’s greatest poet, and the city of Florence is proud to say he was born there.
-And you could be forgiven for thinking he was buried there too if you’ve seen the beautiful tomb in Santa Croce, bearing his name and likeness.
+So you could be forgiven for thinking he was buried there too, especially if you’ve seen the beautiful tomb in Santa Croce, bearing his name and likeness.

 But to Florence’s chagrin, that magnificent tomb is empty.
 The poet’s bones lie at rest 125 miles away in Ravenna.
 Florence banned Dante during his lifetime, but after his death it made several unsuccessful attempts to bring back his bones.